lcskrishna/py-mi/README.md

 Also, this module doesn't use any gpu related profiling tools underneath like nvprof to collect the information.
 This can be used on any GPU or CPU that supports pytorch.

+Note : Currently, this tool only supports FP32 computation.

 ## Contents